Jpark99/Quantum_Security/QuantumGuard_ChatBot/README.md

 ## Features

-- **Client-Server Connection:** Establish a connection between the user and the QuantumGuard ChatBot server

 - **Shared Key Generation:** Utilize the Kyber512 encapsulation method to generate shared keys, ensuring a robust encryption foundation based on the Learning With Errors (LWE) lattice problem

 - **AES Encryption:** Encrypt and decrypt messages using the generated key through the Advanced Encryption Standard (AES)